 Cachi is a lovely little white washed town, very similar to Villa de Leyva in Colombia but a bit smaller and sleepier.

 We had our picnic lunch in the sun-drenched square then ambled down to the river where I made friends with a beautiful tortoiseshell cat that was nestled in a hay bale on the top of a pickup truck.

 The drive back was long and problematic.
-Firstly we got a flat tyre, then a lot of people were really sick from the windy roads and one lady spewed so we had to stop a few times.
+Firstly we got a flat tire, then a lot of people were really sick from the windy roads and one lady spewed so we had to stop a few times.

 One good stop on the way back was when we spotted some Andean Condors on the top of a hill.
 Apparently you don’t usually see them in this area.
-Our Guide didn’t have his camera on him so he asked Trav to email him the photos he took for a book he is writing.
+Our guide didn’t have his camera on him so he asked Trav to email him the photos he took for a book he is writing.

 I am pleased we visited Cachi but tours can really be arduous sometimes.